 - In other words, feedback of early deliverables will influence later deliverables.

 In that sense, agile is a recursive methodology in that results are applied to the process of creating results.
 Thus the backlog somewhat begets the backlog -- a classic case of recursion.

 Consequently, first: the agile backlog is constantly changing, at least in theory.
 In practice, a lot less so.

 And, second: agile dismisses the idea of structured requirements (shalls and wills) so as to substitute "conversations", put down as vignettes in the form of stories and use cases.

 Conversational requirements obviously requires some creative thinking about verification and validation (V-and-V) that is often part of a downstream activity, quite apart from development.

 And, third: agile is realistic vis a vis a project of intangibles wherein there are really no physical limitations to constrain requirements.

-Thus: back to the challenge discussion: When is agile project "done"?
+All this takes us back to the challenge discussion: When is agile project "done"?

 My counsel is: agile is a best value delivery, within constrained budget and time, of the highest priorities that the money will afford.
 All else, see V2.0.